alex-r-bigelow/hanpuku/README.md

 #### Very low priority
 - Investigate what it would take to make an Inkscape clone

-### Oddities for writing d3 code:
+### Oddities for d3 code that are introduced by cycling in and out of an Illustrator document:
-- An svg object matching the current Illustrator document will always exist, with its id matching the document name.
+- An svg object matching the current Illustrator document will always exist in the DOM, with its id matching the document name.
 Its immediate children are rect objects, representing each artboard, and group objects, representing each layer.
 Every element's id will be the same as the object's name in Illustrator's Layers widget (iD3 may modify these names to ensure that all ids are unique and compatible with HTML).